-The total OPEB liability in the June 30, 2018, actuarial valuation was determined using the following actuarial assumption and other inputs, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability in the June 30, 2020, actuarial valuation was determined using the following actuarial assumption and other inputs, applied to all periods included in the measurement, unless otherwise specified:

-Valuation Date June 30, 2017
+Valuation Date June 30, 2019

-Measurement Date June 30, 2017
+Measurement Date June 30, 2020

 Actuarial Cost Method Entry Age Normal cost method

-Inflation 2.50%
+Inflation 2.25%

-Discount Rate 3.56%
+Discount Rate 3.13%

-Salary Increases FRS 7/1/2016 Actuarial Valuation

-3.7% - 7.8%, including inflation
+Salary Increases FRS 7/1/2016 Actuarial Valuation 3.6% - 8.0%, including inflation

-Retirement Age Rates used in the 7/1/2016 FRS

-Actuarial Valuation based on a statewide experience study from statewide experience study
+Retirement Age Rates used in the 7/1/2019 FRS Actuarial Valuation based on a statewide experience study from 2013 to 2018

-2008 to 2013

-Mortality RP-2000, Scale BB, 100%

-Annuitant, White Collar Healthy Female; 50% Annuitant, White

-Collar,

-50% Annuitant Blue Collar, Healthy Male; 100% Disabled Female, 2 years set forward; 100% Disabled Male, 4 years set back increase for excise tax.

-Healthcare Cost Trend Rates Getzen Model with 7% increase for

-2017-18 to 4.24% plus .46%

-Aging Factors 2013 SOA Study "Health Care

-Costs- From Birth to Death"

-Administrative Expenses Included in the Per Capita Costs

-developed for the Reporting Year
+Mortality PUB 2010 Mortality tables, MP-2018 scale, used on the 7/1/2019 FRS actuarial valuation, based on the results of a statewide experience study from 20138to 2013 Healthcare Cost Trend Rates Getzen Model with trend starting at 6.5% and gradually decreasing to an ultimate trend rate of 3.99% plus .31 increase for excise tax Aging Factors 2013 SOA Study "Health Care Costs- From Birth to Death" Administrative Expenses Included in the Per Capita Costs

-The School selected the economic, demographic, and health care claim cost assumption used in the June 30, 2017 valuation.
+The School selected the economic, demographic, and health care claim cost assumption used in the June 30, 2019 valuation.
 The current actuary provided guidance with respect to the economic assumptions demographic assumptions, the health care participation rate assumption, and the spouse coverage election rate assumption.
-The demographic assumptions were based on those employed in the July 1, 2016, Defined Benefit Pension Plan Actuarial Valuation of the FRS, which were developed by the FRS from an Actuarial Experience Study.
+The demographic assumptions were based on those employed in the July 1, 2019, Defined Benefit Pension Plan Actuarial Valuation of the FRS, which were developed by the FRS from an Actuarial Experience Study.
 These include assumed rates of future termination, mortality, disability and retirement.
 In addition, salary increase assumptions for development of the pattern of the normal cost increases were the same as those used by the FRS.